notima/fortnox4j/README.md

 After cloning this repository from git, use Import Existing Maven Project to work with it in eclipse.

+If you're working on a non-release version, you'll also need to build the dependency [NotimaUtil](https://github.com/notima/NotimaUtil).

 To successfully run `mvn test`

 Copy file